This live film of Lady with the Basie band is a lucky find for the sake of ...Read More

 Billie Holiday For Ever

 This site is maintained by the Estate of Billie Holiday.
-Please submit questions as well as licensing requests for the commercial use of her image or likeness in the fields below.
+Please submit questions or licensing requests for the commercial use of her image and likeness via the email links below.